 Everyone especially liked the Swedish Meatballs, which I modified to be gluten free.
 I used gluten-free panko crumbs, and instead of serving it over egg noodles, I served it over zucchini noodles.
 It would also work with gluten-free pasta or rice.
 The original recipe came from The Recipe Critic (https://therecipecritic.com/the-best-swedish-meatballs/).
 This recipe used just ground beef instead of a mixture of ground beef and ground pork.
 Either way would work fine.
 I doubled the recipe, partly because it’s easiest to buy one-pound packages of ground beef and pork.
 It also freezes well for future meals.

-If you want to use zucchini noodles, there’s two ways to get them.
-They’re available in the produce section of some grocery stores, or you can make them with a spiralizer.
+If you want to use zucchini noodles, there’s three ways to get them.
+They’re available in grocery stores in the produce section or in frozen foods, or you can make them with a spiralizer.
 I bought a small Veggetti spiral vegetable cutter at Walmart for less than $10.
 Just be sure the end of the zucchini will fit in the spiralizer; big zucchini are better suited for other dishes.